Dreaming of long days spent fishing, sunbathing, and generally enjoying the magic of the wide-open water?

 Different Types of Boat Loans

-First things first: what kind of loan can you use to finance a boat in the first place?
+First things first: what kind of loan can you use to finance a new or used boat in the first place?
 Though auto loans are available far and wide, not quite as many lenders advertise boat financing options.

-But there are a number of different options available to those looking to finance their boat purchase.
+But there are several different options available to those looking to finance their boat purchase.
 Here are some of the most common.

 A collateral loan is similar to the one you might have on your car.
 You may be available to get one through the boat dealership.
-Just as with a traditional auto loan (and as the name suggests), in this loan, the boat acts as collateral.
+Just as with a traditional auto loan (and as the name suggests), the boat acts as collateral with this loan.
 So, if you default on your payments, the lender has the right to repossess it.

 Home Equity Loan